OpenTermsArchive/contrib-versions/500px/Privacy Policy.md

 You must be 14 years and older to register to use the 500px website.
 As a result, 500px does not specifically collect information about children.
 If we learn that 500px has collected information from a child under the age of 13, we will delete that information as quickly as possible.
 We recommend that minors between the ages of 14 and 18 ask and receive their parents' permission before using 500px or sending information about themselves or anyone else over the Internet.

 **Basically,** Please register only when you reach 18 years of age, or ask for your parents' permission if you are between 14 and 18 years old.
+You are not allowed to register if you are under 14.
 Changes to this Privacy Policy

 500px may amend this Privacy Policy from time to time, at its sole discretion.
 Use of information we collect now is subject to the Privacy Policy in effect at the time such information is used.
 If we make changes to the Privacy Policy, we will notify you by posting an announcement on the 500px website so you are always aware of what information we collect, how we use it, and under what circumstances if any, it is disclosed.

 **Basically,** The Privacy Policy may change.
 Conditions of Use

-If you decide to visit 500px website, your visit and any possible dispute over privacy is subject to this Privacy Policy and our Terms of Use, including limitations on damages, arbitration of disputes, and application of Ontario law.
+If you decide to visit the 500px website or use any of our official mobile applications, your visit and any possible dispute over privacy is subject to this Privacy Policy and our Terms of Use, including limitations on damages, arbitration of disputes, and application of Ontario law.

-**Basically,** Visiting 500px is subject to Terms and Privacy Policy.
+**Basically,** Visiting 500px or using any of our official mobile applications is subject to our Terms of Use and Privacy Policy.
 Effective Date of this Privacy Policy

-This Privacy Policy is effective as of June 10, 2016.
+This Privacy Policy is effective as of December 4, 2017.

-**Basically,** Effective as of June 10, 2016.
+**Basically,** Effective as of December 4, 2017.